2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 to dissect the precise molecular interactions involved, this study offers preliminary support for

-the potential of subatomic-level EMF remediation.
+the potential of subatomic-level EMF (harmonization).

 Conclusion